Posts Tagged ‘Rodrigo TX’

 Now, in an age where one could start a skate shoe company and bank off rehashing the dunk, Chuck Taylors, half cabs, eras, and on and on, I do give Es a lot of credit for trying something new, over and over again, often with simply bizarre results.
 From what I can tell, with their new fall lineup, they’re betting big on the technological shoes of the late 90s/early 00s coming back into fashion.
 Will they be right?
 You be the judge…

 Currency symbols really aren’t anywhere near the worst all-over print, but it’s still pretty stupid.
-Keep your head up, Accel.

-Having milked their thesaurus dry, the Es team muscles in on C1RCA territory with the mysteriously named “FV-1.”
+Here, the Es team muscles in on C1RCA territory with the mysteriously named “FV-1.”
 Although I guess it could have been designed by Fausto’s ghost?
 Actually don’t mind the colors on this one but packing in not-one-but-TWO airbags at the height of the vulcan era is a bold move indeed.

 Here we have an example of taking a great idea that hasn’t been blown out yet (black soles on lighter shoes) and screwing it up with the all-over-print panel in the back.
-I guess your pants might cover it up, but still.
-My gut tells me that it shouldn’t be this difficult, but what do I know.

 This one really isn’t that bad, aside from the laces.
 Classic Es design and it looks like they threw in one of those SLB/AVE inner-sock things, which deserves to be revived every few years.
 Some colors other than white/black and gray/black would help, but this is good mostly.